 Laptops are also ideal for anyone who travels for work frequently.
 Since it’s easy linking up any computer to a network, there’s no reason employees need to head out without a computer to meet with clients, vendors, suppliers, etc.

 Tablets aren’t good for working.
 They’re fabulous for reading on the Web, watching streaming services, reading ebooks, sending emails in a pinch, playing games but not great for getting any real work done.
-I suppose a Microsoft Surface with a proper keyboard or iPad with keyboard could be okay, but it’s still small and lacks any real computing power.
+I suppose a Microsoft Surface with a proper keyboard or iPad with keyboard could be OK, but it’s still small and lacks any real computing power.

 5. Mobile Phone